Why choose BREEAM?

 Sustainable buildings can have a host of benefits for the people who live and work in them.
 Standards like BREEAM help to create workplaces with good indoor air quality, good lighting and daylighting levels and higher perceptions of thermal and acoustic comfort than average offices.
 As an example of the impact such factors can have, research by the World Green Building Council says better indoor air quality can help improve staff productivity levels by as much as 8-11%.
 Their report, Health, Wellbeing and Productivity in Offices, was sponsored by JLL, Lend Lease and Skanska.

 There is a growing body of evidence to support the value added to a BREEAM assessed and certified asset.
-Please view the independently published documents below and read for yourself how clients and stakeholders have benefited from using the BREEAM standards.
+Please view the independently published documents below and those in our resource library to read for yourself how clients and stakeholders have benefited from using the BREEAM standards.

 Independent reports highlighting the value of BREEAM